PanosK92/SpartanEngine/docs/README.md

 # Roadmap

 ##### v0.32-35 (WIP)
 Feature     					 	| Completion | Notes
 :-          					 	| :-         | :-
 SDL integration 					| 100%		 | Use SDL for window creation and input (this also enables PlayStation controller support).
 Screen space global illumination 	| 100%		 | One bounce of indirect diffuse and specular light.
 Depth-of-field					 	| 90%        | Controlled by Camera aperture (fix some remaining bugs).
-Temporal upsampling					| 10%		  	| Reconstruct a high resolution output from a low resolution input.
+Temporal upsampling					| 50%		 | Reconstruct a high resolution output from a low resolution input (fix some remaining bugs).
+DirectX 12						 	| 10%		 | RHI has already matured thanks to adding Vulkan, this should be easy.
-C# scripting (Replace AngelScript) 	| 50%			| Using Mono (no engine API exposed yet).
+C# scripting (Replace AngelScript) 	| 50%		 | Using Mono (low priority since the engine is not ready for scripting games).
 Vulkan polishing 	 				| -		  	 | Optimise to outperform D3D11 in all cases and improve stability, things which will also make the engine API better.
-DirectX 12						 	| -				| Low priority, after the engine API has matured thanks to Vulkan, D3D12 will take little time to add.
+Ray traced shadows				 	| -          | Will start work on it once I get an RTX GPU and deprecate D3D11 in favour of D3D12.
+Ray traced reflections			 	| -          | Will start work on it once I get an RTX GPU and deprecate D3D11 in favour of D3D12.
 Eye Adaptation 					 	| -          | Low priority.
 Subsurface Scattering 			 	| -          | Low priority.
-Ray traced shadows				 	| -          	| -
-Ray traced reflections			 	| -          	| -
 Linux support			 	        | -          | Vulkan and SDL is there, working on a linux port is now possible.

 ###### Future
 - Skeletal Animation.